ENCCS/hpda-python/content/GPU-computing.rst

 The number of transistors in a dense integrated circuit doubles about every two years.
 More transistors means smaller size of a single element, so higher core frequency can be achieved.
 However, power consumption scales as frequency in third power, so the growth in the core frequency has slowed down significantly.
-Higher performance of a single node has to rely on its more complicated structure and still can be achieved with SIMD, branch prediction, etc.
+Higher performance of a single node has to rely on its more complicated structure.

 .. figure:: img/microprocessor-trend-data.png
    :align: center